olavt/matter-sensor-mikroe-DS18B20-thread/README.md

 ![Matter - SoC Sensor over Thread Example Project](./images/matter-sensor-thread-example-project.png)

 This is a good starting point as it already implements a fully functional Matter over Thread device.
-Unfortunately it only supports some simulated sensors and not the actual sensors found on the develkopment kit board.

 ## Change the default sensor type